KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

   creating a branch with your commits, and then [submitting a pull request](https://help.github.com/articles/using-pull-requests/).
 * Please read and adhere to the style and process [guidelines ](#coding-conventions-and-formatting) enumerated below.
 * Please base your fixes on the master branch.
 SDK branches are generally not updated except for critical fixes needed to repair an SDK release.
+* The resulting Pull Request will be assigned to a repository maintainer.
+It is the maintainer's responsibility to ensure the Pull Request passes the Google/LunarG internal CI processes.
+Once the Pull Request has been approved and is passing internal CI, a repository maintainer will merge the PR.

 #### **Coding Conventions and Formatting**